-Matthew Hughes has been Executive Director of the International Relations Council in Kansas City since July 2016.
+Matthew Hughes joined the International Relations Council in Kansas City as executive director in July 2016.

-Hughes holds a Master of Education degree from the University of Notre Dame and a Master of Arts degree in Global & International Studies from the University of Kansas.
-His thesis discusses “Opportunities for Global-Competence Education in Secondary Extracurricular Programs.”
+A Certified Association Executive, Matthew holds a Master of Education degree from the University of Notre Dame and a Master of Arts degree in Global & International Studies from the University of Kansas, where his thesis explored opportunities for global-competence education in secondary extracurricular programs.
 He has also completed a graduate certificate in Nonprofit Management & Innovation from the University of Missouri–Kansas City.